 - Works great for seasonal themes

 Decorative paper crafts are easy to make with kids too.
+Let them pick colors and shapes.

 Recycled Paper Crafts That Feel Good to Make

 These are fun activities that also reuse stuff you’d throw away.
 Turn trash into something that looks cool.
+Try making a basket from recycled newspaper—it’s a fun and practical project that lets you get creative with materials you already have.

 Creating items from scratch using recycled materials not only adds a personal touch but also encourages creativity and individual expression in your crafting projects.
+Each project requires certain items, even if they’re recycled, so gather what you need before starting.
+Even a single piece of paper can be transformed into something new and beautiful through recycling.

 6. Magazine Collage